JBradbeer/econ323_ufc_fight_summary/README.md

 ## Data Sources
-The data for this project was found on Kaggle, here [www.youtube.com].
+The data for this project was found on Kaggle, [here](https://www.kaggle.com/calmdownkarm/ufcdataset).

 ## How to Use the Fight Summary
 ![alt text](https://github.com/JBradbeer/econ323_ufc_fight_summary/blob/main/Readme_images/read_me_0.png?raw=true)